jonbnewman/mobx-store-provider/docs/using-multiple-stores.md

 Creating and using multiple stores in a single application is relatively easy using _mobx-store-provider_.

 In the [API documentation](/api-details-and-examples), you may have noticed an `identifier` you can use along with [useProvider](/api/useprovider) and [useStore](/api/useStore).
 This optional value tells _mobx-store-provider_ which store you want to use based on the unique `identifier` you pass to it.

 ## Example

-In the `App` component, we create both the `cat` and `owner`, which are then provided to the rest of the application via their `Provider`.
+In the `App` component, we create both the `cat` and `owner`, which are then provided to the rest of the application via their respective `Provider`.

 ```javascript
 // App.jsx